What is A/B Testing?

 What is the difference between A/B and multivariate testing?

-Multivariate testing (MVT) is a technique in which multiple variables are modified.
-So instead of running one A/B test (or a batch test), multivariate testing runs multiple tests, each with a different combination of element variations.
-The ultimate goal of MVT is to see which combination of element changes delivers the biggest uplift against the control.
+Multivariate testing (MVT) is a technique in which multiple variables are modified, whereas A/B testing is a technique where one variable is modified.
+So instead of running one A/B test, multivariate testing runs multiple tests, each with a different combination of element variations.
+The ultimate goal of multivariate testing is to see which combination of element changes delivers the biggest uplift against the control.

 The number of tests will always be [# of Variations on Element A] X [# of Variations on Element B] (and so on) = [Total # of Variations].
 So for example, if you have two variations of a header image (A) and two variations of a headline (B) you will have four separate tests running.